Screaming cowbird: Distribution and habitat

 Within South America, the screaming cowbird is found in north east and central Argentina, south east Bolivia, central Brazil and throughout Paraguay and Uruguay.
 Its natural habitat is pastureland where it forages amongst grazing animals such as cows, hence the name "cowbird".
 Similar to other cowbirds, it forages predominantly on the ground, eating invertebrates that have been disturbed by grazing stock.
 The distribution of the screaming cowbird has increased significantly in recent decades due to habitat alteration caused by deforestation and by following its hosts into new areas.
 Both female and male screaming cowbirds show high fidelity in roosting locations.

 Reproduction

 Host species

-The screaming cowbird is a specialist brood parasite, predominantly parasitizing the nests of baywings (Agelaidoides).
+The screaming cowbird is a specialist brood parasite, predominantly parasitizing the nests of baywings (Agelaioides).
 In 1874, W H Hudson was first to observe this parasitic relationship when he witnessed what he believed to be baywing chicks morph into screaming cowbird plumage.

 The screaming cowbird also parasitizes the nests of the chopi blackbird (Gnorimopsar chopi) and the brown-and-yellow marshbird (Pseudoleistes virescens).
 Parasitism of these other two species generally occurs in areas where baywings are absent but can also occur in its presence.
 The three host species that can successfully raise screaming cowbirds are all cooperative breeders.
 "Helpers" at the nest provide assistance with chick feeding and with predator defense.